leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 3. The keyword here being experiment, which means there's a chance this blows up in my face
 4. I'm doing a terrible job of selling this aren't I. However, I believe that this is worth trying out and would only want paid readers that really want it.
 I'm still maintaining the personal website, as it has functionality that substack doesn't and I want to keep something entirely of my own.
 5. Honour system here, I can't keep track of everyone who was given a complimentary subscription.
 Please don't be shy about it; if I were in your shoes I'd totally ask to get upgraded for free
 10. Note that I said favourite pieces, not necessarily the best or most popular.
-Just as people can like Love Actually, I can like something without it being high quality.
+Just as people can like Love Actually, I can like something without it being good.
 Pieces that missed the cutoff included [my notes from an investment conference](https://www.leonlinsx.com/punch-card-2019/ "Punch Card"), [additional marketplace business rake factors](https://www.leonlinsx.com/additional-marketplace-rake-factors/ "Rake"), [illusions in time](https://www.leonlinsx.com/temporal-illusions/ "temporal"), and [how likely were you to accept grandma's video game friend request?](https://avoidboringpeople.substack.com/p/how-likely-would-you-accept-grandmas?r=1b9e6&utm_campaign=post&utm_medium=web&utm_source=copy "Video games")
 11. Links that missed the cutoff included [how Mr Rogers anticipated the way children might misinterpret what was being said](https://www.theatlantic.com/family/archive/2018/06/mr-rogers-neighborhood-talking-to-kids/562352/ "Rogers"), [the O-ring theory of development describing when economies are organized such that one weak link can destroy the entire value of production](https://www.youtube.com/watch?v=CKkOmIW9bjg "O ring"), [a thousand true fans are all you need](https://kk.org/thetechnium/1000-true-fans/ "thousand"), [how peak depressive symptoms in girls occur earlier than in boys](https://link.springer.com/article/10.1007/s10964-018-0976-5 "girls depression"), and how [students learn more in active learning classes but dislike it and think they learn less.](https://www.pnas.org/content/116/39/19251 "learning")
 40. As always, nothing I write is financial advice, please consult a professional financial advisor etc. Don't sue me; I have no money.